cuylerstuwe/GridMove-Extended-Fork/README.md

 Fork details:
 ------------

-This fork fixes an #include path in the most recent push of the official branch, and adds Win+G command support for 3-digit grid spaces (useful for xipergrid2 and other grids meant for high-res displays).
+This fork fixes an #include path in the most recent push of the official branch, which otherwise would break the tool entirely.

+It also adds Win+G command support for 3-digit grid spaces *(useful for xipergrid2 and other grids meant for high-res displays)*.